vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/concepts/15_phong_shading_README.md

 2. **Phong Reflection Model**:
    - Phong Shading is based on the **Phong Reflection Model**, which describes how light is reflected from a surface.
    - It breaks light reflection into three components:
-     - **Ambient Reflection**: Simulates scattered light present everywhere.
+     - **Ambient Reflection**: Simulates scattered light present everywhere.Represents the constant, indirect light present in a scene, which affects all objects equally regardless of their orientation.
+It provides a base level of illumination.

-     - **Diffuse Reflection**: Models light scattered uniformly in all directions, following **Lambertian reflection**.
+     - **Diffuse Reflection**: Models light scattered uniformly in all directions, following **Lambertian reflection**.Simulates the scattering of light when it strikes a rough surface.
+This reflection is dependent on the angle between the incoming light and the surface normal, creating a soft, matte appearance.

-     - **Specular Reflection**: Models light reflected in a specific direction, simulating shiny highlights on the surface.
+     - **Specular Reflection**: Models light reflected in a specific direction, simulating shiny highlights on the surface.Models the shiny highlights on a surface caused by direct light reflection.
+It is based on the angle between the viewer's position and the reflection of the light source, creating sharp highlights on glossy surfaces.

 3. **Per-Pixel Lighting Calculation**:
    - Unlike **Gouraud Shading**, where lighting is calculated at the vertices and interpolated across the surface, Phong Shading computes lighting at each pixel, leading to more accurate and smooth shading.